Saturday 18th March 2017

 Travel by train on Friday evening to Huntly.
 It is less than a mile to the comforatble modern self catering Highlander Bunkhouse where we stay for three nights (approx £20pppn)

-Trips of 40-45 miles will be organised for Saturday and Sunday (likely to be to the coast at Banff and a circular around Huntly).
-On Monday we will cycle to the station at Dyce or Aberdeen.
+Trips of 40-45 miles will be organised for Saturday and Sunday (likely to be to the north coast and a circular around Huntly).
+On Monday we will cycle to the station at Dyce.

 Where possible quiet B and C roads will be used although there maybe short distances on the A roads.